ics-uplb/ay2023-2024-2nd-sem-cmsc190-sp2-dominiclaserna/README.md

-# Streamlining Real Estate Management in the Philippines: Developing a Web-Based Solution for Day-to-Day Operations
+# Streamlining Real Estate Management in the Philippines: Development of a Web-Based Solution for Day-to-Day Operations
 Authors: Luis Dominic B. Laserna and Mylah Rystie U. Anacleto

  In this paper, a web-based application for managing